101 – An established Pediatric Pathology Rotation at El Paso Children’s Hospital helps boost medical student interest in Pathology

 Conclusions: Our preliminary experience suggests the templates allow residents to take more ownership of the bone marrow cases and feel more confident generating bone marrow reports.
 Use of the template report also helped the attending pathologist identify potential knowledge gaps and give more directed feedback to the resident.

-104 – Generational Differences: Impact on Medical Education and Practice
+104 – Approaches to Generational Differences in Medical Education

 105 – OPTIMIZING COMPETENCIES IN THE PATHOLOGY EDUCATION FOR MILLENNIALS IN THE MOLECULAR ERA